Menorca Car Hire

-- Additional requirements: Glasses (in case you need glasses, you must always have a spare pair in the car), light bulbs (are usually already in the car and are provided by the car rental company), warning triangle (2 are required for all vehicles registered in Spain and 1 if coming from abroad), high visibility vest (recently made compulsory)- First aid kit (not actually compulsory, but we strongly recommend you have it with you, just in case).
+- Additional requirements: Glasses (in case you need glasses, you must always have a spare pair in the car), light bulbs (are usually already in the car and are provided by the car rental company), warning triangle (2 are required for all vehicles registered in Spain and one if coming from abroad), high visibility vest (recently made compulsory)- First aid kit (not compulsory, but we strongly recommend you have it with you, just in case).

 - Driving side of the road: Right

 - Lights: Check that all lights are working, clean, and correctly aimed.

 - General speed limits: The maximum speed limit is 80km/h, a little under 50mph.

 - Parking suggestions: Do not park in front of the garage opening or driveway.
 Most have a round sign on or near VADO PERMANENTE_GUAL PERMANENT If it is a house on the street, every other curb may also be painted in red/white to indicate where you are not allowed to park.
 Also, a single yellow line is unbroken [as in the UK].

 There is also parking for disabled drivers.
 Sometimes, an English badge is acceptable.
 If in doubt and there is a policeman around, ask first.

 An illegally parked vehicle will be towed away.
 A yellow triangular sticker with the vehicle's registration number should be stuck on the curb where the car was parked, telling you where it is.

 Car Hire in Menorca